 Design Engineer; Zetron, 2007-2008

-- Redundant Ethernet networking for reliable SIP calls within an RTOS.
+- Designed the next generation of mission-critical embedded C/C++ communication software involving redundant Ethernet networking for reliable SIP calls within an RTOS.

 Robot Systems, Software and Electrical Engineer; The University of Queensland, 2005

-- Simulation and implementation of systems, software and electronics including trajectory controller for a five degree of freedom robot arm monitor manipulator.
+- Developed the software and electronics, including a trajectory controller, for a five degree of freedom robot arm for video screen manipulation for user engagement.

 Robotics Tutor; The University of Queensland, 2002 – 2004

-- Taught introductory robotics to primary, high school, and undergraduate students.
+- Taught introductory robotics to hundreds of primary, high school, and undergraduate students inspiring them to take an interest in engineering and programming.

 Robotic Electrical Engineer Work Experience; CSIRO ICT Centre, 2000 – 2001

-- Designed electrical hardware and embedded software for a Puma robot arm as work experience.
+- Designed the electrical hardware and embedded software for a Puma robot arm.

 - First class honours